Meet Alex Caspero

 To make this lentil soup in a crock pot, saute the vegetables (onion, celery and carrot) first with the olive oil in a skillet.
 Just like with the Instant Pot, this step adds in so much extra flavor to the soup and I recommend doing it.

-Add the cooked vegetables to the base of a slow-cooker along with the spices, tomatoes, lentils and salt.
-Cook on high for 4 hours, or until lentils are tender.
+Add the cooked vegetables to the base of a slow-cooker, spices, tomatoes, lentils, and salt.
+Cook on high for 4 hours or until lentils are tender.

 Before serving, remove 2 cups of the soup and puree until creamy, then add back to the slow cooker.
 Add in the spinach and stir to wilt.
 Just before serving, add in the parsley and lemon juice and serve.

-Like with the other directions for the slow cooker and Instant Pot, start by sautéing the aromatic vegetables (onion, celery and carrot) first with the olive oil in a large stock pan.
+Like with the other directions for the slow cooker and Instant Pot, start by sautéing the aromatic vegetables (onion, celery and carrot) first with the olive oil in a large stock pan or large pot.

 Add in the spices, tomatoes, lentils, salt and bring to a boil.
 Reduce heat to medium-low and cook until lentils are tender, about 35 minutes.
 Remove 2 cups of the soup and puree until creamy, then add back to the stock pan.

 Stir in the spinach and stir to wilt.
 Just before serving, add in the parsley and lemon juice and serve!

 You can store any leftover soup in the fridge or freezer.
 Cool the lentil soup completely first, then place it in an airtight container in the refrigerator for 4-5 days or in the freezer for three months.

 To cook this lentil soup from frozen, remove the soup from the freezer and thaw it in the fridge overnight.
 Place the leftover soup in a saucepan over medium-low heat on the stovetop and cook until warmed, adding in more broth as needed.